sarvex/EsenthelEngine/README.md

 Example: when selling on Steam, Valve share is 30%, Esenthel share is 5%, Your share is 65%.
 Payments have to be sent within 1 month of receiving money from digital store, to:
 Esenthel PayPal esenthel@hotmail.com or Esenthel Bank Account (please contact for details).
+However if Titan Engine creator dies without transferring Engine copyrights, then Engine enters the Public Domain, and can be used by anyone without any restrictions.

 ATTRIBUTION
 You don't have to show Titan Logo or mention the Engine anywhere in your game/app,